مرجع حقوقی و تخصصی مهاجرت به کانادا

 C11 Work Permit FAQ

-This section answers common questions about the C11 Work Permit, including eligibility, investment, processing times, refusals, family applications, and permanent residence pathways.
+This section answers common questions about the C11 Work Permit, including eligibility, investment, business ownership, family members, processing times, refusals, and permanent residence.

 What is the Canada C11 Work Permit?

-Who can apply for a Canada C11 Work Permit?
+Who may qualify for a Canada C11 Work Permit?

 Can a C11 Work Permit lead to permanent residence?